 Reef Plan is a joint commitment of the Australian and Queensland Governments.
-The plan is a collaborative program of coordinated projects and partnerships designed to improve the quality of water in the Great Barrier Reef.
+Initially established in 2003, the plan has been updated twice and is a collaborative program of coordinated projects and partnerships designed to improve the quality of water in the Great Barrier Reef.

-Reef Plan's primary focus is to continue addressing diffuse source pollution from agricultural land use.
+Reef Plan's primary focus is to address diffuse source pollution from agricultural land use.
 Visit Reef Plan for more information on the long term goals, 2013 targets and actions.

 The primary industries sector

-The Department of Agriculture and Fisheries (DAF) is the lead agency for deliverables under three Reef Plan actions, and is involved in six others, playing a critical role in the Reef Plan's success.
+The department is the lead agency for deliverables under three Reef Plan actions, and is involved in six others, playing a critical role in the Reef Plan's success.
 DAF focuses on economic analysis of improved management practices, education and extension and measuring the adoption of best management.

 Increase understanding of management systems